DeepRank/deeprank2/tutorials/TUTORIAL.md

 ### :heavy_exclamation_mark: Important :heavy_exclamation_mark:

-For correct results, please run these tutorials within the expected Jupyter notebooks (`.ipynb` files) and avoid using the Python interactive shell (command line), which may cause certain functions (e.g., such as `inspect.getsource()`) to not work as expected.
+For a smooth experience, please run these tutorials within the Jupyter notebooks provided (`.ipynb` files).
+Running the commands in a Python (interactive) shell or on command line may lead to unexpected errors.

 ### Use cases